Fighting for Injured People For 40+ Years

 How is My Case Similar to Previous Ones You’ve Handled?

 This is a great question to ask an attorney, as it gives a lot of insight into several areas of their practice.
 By asking them to reflect on your claim, it demonstrates the attorney’s level of understanding into your specific case.
 No one wants to feel like an important legal matter is just another file folder piled up on a desk.
 Great attorneys provide more than legal expertise; it’s also the peace of mind that comes from being taken care of on a personal level.
 Secondly, asking about their previous work helps establish a sense of history and experience.
-Though car accidents are often different, the lawsuits should still follow some basic themes, particularly the focus on establishing negligence and damages.
+Though personal injury cases are often different, the lawsuits should still follow some basic themes, particularly the focus on establishing negligence and damages.
 An attorney that’s able to produce several similar cases is much easier to trust.

 How Can I Manage Expenses Related to My Case?

-Though your attorney can’t provide direct financial support, a sign of a seasoned auto accident lawyer is their ability to help provide solutions for your expenses and fees.
+Though your attorney can’t provide direct financial support, a sign of a seasoned injury lawyer is their ability to help provide solutions for your expenses and fees.
 Regarding immediate bills, they may be able to suggest trusted lenders for a short but reliable cash infusion.
 Additionally, their firm may also have ties or a working history with contingency-based medical billing vendors who can delay payment due dates.
 But most importantly, a good attorney should offer payment solutions and plans for their own fees, perhaps not accepting payment until your case has been won.
 Though there’s no set standard for managing your expenses, you can evaluate your attorney based on their willingness to work with you as a client.